RuochaoYan/a-string-class/README.md

 Your homework will usually be auto-graded by “Vlad the Compiler” — otherwise known as our software-based auto-grader.
 Vlad can be a bit harsh when it comes to scoring homework (see the syllabus), but he does have a somewhat casual relationship with deadlines.
 During Grad-school, Vlad often spent spring-break in Cabo-San-Lucas where he learned to enjoy siestas.
 Most nights, Vlad awakens from his last-afternoon siesta around midnight, to begin the process of grading your assignments.
 In other words, you can generally count on a 45 minute grace period for turning in your work.
 We strongly suggest that you do not try his patience.

+**NOTE**: Please don't submit object or executable files with your submissions.
+Only check in text files (source, make, student.json, and so forth).

 ## Caveats and Warnings

 When you work on your assignments, many of you will create an IDE-based project.
 IDE’s will likely speed up your process, and give you additional tools, like an integrated debugger.